aleshaleksey/fansys23/monsters-npcs/humanoids.md

 |Proficiency|||Common, Bird, 1 tool|
 |Skills|||"Fly" +5, "Observe" +3, "perform" +1|

 This represents an averaged Winged.
 They are fairly harmless and will flee rather than fight.
-About 1/6 winged are capable of elementary wind magic, and know 2 or the three spells listed above.
+About 1/6 winged are capable of elementary wind magic, and know 2 of the three spells listed above.

 ___
 ### Winged Shepherd (level 4)